DigitalPasts/DigitalPasts.github.io/docs/MAPA.md

 We would also like to extend our appreciation to our partners at [Pelagios](https://pelagios.org/), especially Elton Barker, Gethin Rees, and Simon Rainer, for their constant support and technical consultation.

-Lastly, thanks to Karl Grossner from the World Historical Gazeetter, who assisted us with conforming to the JSON-LD based Linked Places format.
+Lastly, thanks to Karl Grossner from the [World Historical Gazetteer](http://whgazetteer.org/), who assisted us with conforming to the JSON-LD based Linked Places format.

 ### Bibliography